-- 9.14 Once more, the Council emphasises the importance of recent a major public realm renewal programme in Tottenham Court Road as part of the Council's 'West End Project' involving an investment of £35m intended to transform this part of the borough.
+- 9.12 The proposal would therefore do nothing to improve matters for pedestrian movement in this location beyond a marginal reduction in width of available footway.
+Indeed, the proposal would simply re-introduce another significant physical and more prominent visual obstruction to an already highly cluttered pedestrian environment, so failing to improve the pedestrian environment at the site.
+This is considered to be unacceptable in such a high footfall location in Central London (arguably the highest footfall in the Borough). - 9.13 Once more, the Council emphasises the importance of recent a major public realm renewal programme in Tottenham Court Road as part of the Council's 'West End Project' involving an investment of £35m intended to transform this part of the borough.
 One of the key objectives of the Project is to reduce the number of telephone kiosks and to declutter the public highway and streets, and as such, significant works have already taken place over the last few years to realise these improvements in this location.
-Similarly, one of the aims of the Fitzrovia Area Action Plan (Part 3: Vision and objectives) is to promote high quality physical environments in this locality through de-cluttering existing footways in order to enhance pedestrian movement and public realm. - 9.15 The proposal would therefore be contrary to public realm works already carried out in Tottenham Court Road and at odds with the local aims and objectives of both the Fitzrovia

-Area Action Plan or the West End Project, and as such, be a disappointing reinstatement of underused pavement clutter.

-- 10.0 3: ground of appeal summarised.
-'The proposed telephone kiosk, by reason of its scale, location and design would add unnecessary street clutter which would increase opportunities for crime in an area which already experiences issues with crime, therefore the proposal would be contrary to policy C5 (Safety and security) of the London Borough of Camden Local Plan 2017' - 10.1 The Appellant acknowledges the Councils concerns that Tottenham Court Road experiences crime and anti-social behaviour but asserts that the existing kiosks due to their conditions creates an environment for crime to thrive.
-Additionally, the appellant argues that the replacement kiosk would have a positive impact on the public realm and would reduce any fear of crime. - 10.2 The appellant asserts that the proposed risk of crime associated with the kiosks would be low compared to the existing kiosks and street furniture.
+Similarly, one of the aims of the Fitzrovia Area Action Plan (Part 3: Vision and objectives) is to promote high quality physical environments in this locality through de-cluttering existing footways in order to enhance pedestrian movement and public realm. - 9.14 The proposal would therefore be contrary to public realm works already carried out in Tottenham Court Road and at odds with the local aims and objectives of both the Fitzrovia Area Action Plan or the West End Project, and as such, be a disappointing reinstatement of underused pavement clutter. - 10.0 'The proposed telephone kiosk, by reason of its scale, location and design would add unnecessary street clutter which would increase opportunities for crime in an area which already experiences issues with crime, therefore the proposal would be contrary to policy C5 (Safety and security) of the London Borough of Camden Local Plan 2017' - 10.1 The Appellant acknowledges the Councils concerns that Tottenham Court Road experiences crime and anti-social behaviour but asserts that the existing kiosks due to their conditions creates an environment for crime to thrive.
+Additionally the appellant argues that the replacement kiosk would have a positive impact on the public realm and would reduce any fear of crime. - 10.2 The appellant asserts that the proposed risk of crime associated with the kiosks would be low compared to the existing kiosks and street furniture.